 The Office of Care Coordination has worked to integrate the feedback and update the revised CES Policies and Procedures accordingly through each stage of the review and feedback process.
-Following the additional feedback provided by the VSP, the Office of Care Coordination meet with the VSPs to receive additional feedback and edits and provided an additional two weeks for VSPs to share feedback.
-This process has supported the Office of Care Coordination in having a clear understanding of the VSPs recommended changes.
-The public feedback and VSP feedback received is included as Attachment C.
+Following the additional feedback provided by the VSP, the Office of Care Coordination met with the VSP to receive further feedback and edits.
+The Office of Care Coordination provided an additional three weeks for VSP to share feedback.
+This process has supported the Office of Care Coordination in having a clear understanding of the VSP recommended changes.
+Feedback received from the public and VSP is included as Attachment C. Additionally, as approved by the CES Steering Committee, the Office of Care Coordination convened a Survivor Assessment Tool Ad Hoc for three meetings in November to recommended revisions to the Survivor Assessment Tool.
+The updated assessment is included in Attachment D.